 An investor has to tread very carefully while investing in low PE stocks.
 As mentioned earlier, this is the segment where the entire junk of stock market is present.
 If an investor were too enamoured by low PE as the only criteria, she may end up owning poor quality stocks that might lead to losing her entire capital.

 However, if the investor applies all the criteria of financial, business & industry, management and valuation analysis on the shortlisted stocks and then selects the stock to buy, she would be able to find the winners.
 It is a treasure hunt!

 Additionally, the investor must not forget the equally important process of regular monitoring of stocks in her portfolio.

 The sequence of events of recognition by other market participants and PE expansion might not happen immediately after an investor buys a low PE stock.
-It might take years before market responds to good business performance of stocks.
+It might take years before the market responds to the good business performance of stocks.
 However, until then, an investor should show patience and enjoy the fruits of dividends.

 - To know about the stocks in our portfolio, you may subscribe to the premium service: Follow My Portfolio with Latest Buy/Sell Transactions Updates